SarahYaw/592-PKI/README.md

-Creators: Sarah Yaw, Brian U., Payton S., Yu Z., Fatema C., and Jason I.
+Creators: Sarah Yaw, @bpurbancic , Payton S., Yu Z., Fatema C., and Jason I.

 Project Description:
   This will soon be a rough PKI infrastructure for out Cybersecurity class at EMU.